infomerge-matiq/matiq_question_bank/README.md

 To run this code you will need python, and some additional libraries: pdflatex, num2words, roman.

-Also, you will need to install MikTeX. pdflatex uses this program compiles the LaTeX code into a pdf.
+Also, you will need to install MikTeX. pdflatex uses this program to compile the LaTeX code into a pdf.

 Overleaf is a very useful tool to compile LaTeX code in your browser.
 It also has a lot of information about LaTeX in general.